zenx/devstats/README.md

 3. Install requirements with `pip install requirements.txt`
 4. Execute database migrations with `python manage.py migrate`
 5. Run the project on your local machine with the command `python manage.py runserver`
+6. To access the admin back-end create a superuser with `python manage.py createsuperuser`

 ## Additional Resources
 - PyGithub docs – https://pygithub.readthedocs.io/